zama-ai/concrete/docs/optimization/improve-parallelism/tensorization.md

 ### Tensorizing operations

-This guide teaches what tensorization is and how it can improve the execution time of Concrete circuits.
+This guide explains tensorization and how it can improve the execution time of **Concrete** circuits.

 Tensors should be used instead of scalars when possible to maximize loop parallelism.